 The Department of Earth and Planetary Sciences offers PhD and AM degrees.
 This is one of the few departments in the country with an integrated program of graduate instruction and research that treats Earth as a planet and makes direct use of knowledge gained by exploring the solar system.
 Our field is changing rapidly and becoming more interdisciplinary as links emerge among geology, geochemistry, geophysics and geobiology.
 New opportunities are developing as research in natural hazards, energy sources, and the environment become more important to the global economy, and new space missions are developed to explore the solar system.
 The relatively small size of the department engenders a friendly and personal place, offering a lot of personal interaction with faculty and researchers.
 Our graduate students have the opportunity to use cutting-edge laboratory equipment, high-speed parallel computers, and the latest planetary mission data in the course of their research.
 They travel to field sites around the world and publish research in the leading scientific journals.

 The PhD program is open to qualified students who have previously specialized in earth sciences, physics, chemistry, biology, environmental science, soil science, mathematics or engineering.
 Both students with traditional degrees in geoscience areas and those with diverse academic backgrounds regularly enroll in our program because of the inherently interdisciplinary nature of our field.
 Doctoral education has a strong research emphasis that begins immediately upon arrival and emphasizes modern, quantitative approaches to studying earth, planetary, and environmental systems.
-Graduate study may involve field and laboratory work as well as theory and advanced computation.
+Graduate research may involve field and laboratory studies as well as theory and advanced computation.
 Students earn the AM degree during the first phase of the PhD program; the department generally does not admit students for a terminal AM degree.
 After degree completion our graduates go on to careers in academia, research laboratories, government agencies and the private sector, serving as leaders in the field of earth and planetary sciences.

 PhD in Earth and Planetary Sciences